 Some of our subsidiaries are required to comply with regulatory anti-money laundering requirements.
-For example, Tiger Brokers (NZ) Limited was visited by the FMA for an Anti-Money Laundering/Combating the Financing of

-Terrorism ("AMLCFT") inspection in October 2019.
+For example, Tiger Brokers (NZ) Limited was visited by the FMA for an Anti-Money Laundering/Combating the Financing of Terrorism ("AMLCFT") inspection in October 2019.
 In April 2020, FMA had issued a formal public warning (the "Warning Letter"), which identified potential violations of the AMLCFT caused by historical control weaknesses.
 The FMA provided a list of remedial actions which Tiger Brokers (NZ) Limited must complete to ensure compliance with the AMLCFT legislation.
 Tiger Brokers (NZ) Limited, with the assistance of professional advisers, had completed all actions required in the Warning Letter by September 30, 2020 as confirmed by the FMA.
 Since the publication of the Warning Letter, the FMA has also taken a number of steps, including seeking, on a private basis, the production by Tiger Brokers (NZ) Limited of certain documents and information.
 Tiger Brokers (NZ) Limited is cooperating with the FMA and has responded to the FMA's requests with the assistance of professional advisers, including New Zealand counsel.
 The investigation was resolved, on an agreed basis, by the imposition of a pecuniary penalty against Tiger Brokers (NZ) Limited.
-According to the Warning Letter, the FMA reserves its right to pursue civil enforcement actions against Tiger Brokers (NZ) Limited to civil penalties for any breach of the AMLCFT Act caused by historical control weaknesses.
+According to the Warning Letter, the FMA reserves its right to pursue civil enforcement actions against Tiger Brokers (NZ) Limited, including but not limited to civil penalties for any breach of the AMLCFT Act caused by historical control weaknesses.
 Tiger Brokers (NZ) Limited and the FMA have agreed to a pecuniary penalty of NZ Dollar 900,000.
 The resolution requires formal proceedings to be filed in New Zealand High Court.
 On 21 December 2022, civil pecuniary penalty proceedings were filed by the FMA for allegedly breaching the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act 2009 (the Act) on 21 December 2022.
-No penalty is imposed against any individual representatives of Tiger Brokers (NZ) Limited.
+No penalty is imposed against any individual representative of Tiger Brokers (NZ) Limited.
 There will be no restriction or suspension of the registration of Tiger Brokers (NZ) Limited or any of its individual representatives.
 The failure is historical and does not reflect TBNZ's current state of compliance with the Act.
-There is no allegation that the failure resulted in, or
+There is no allegation that the failure resulted in, or was associated with, any substantive money laundering or financing of terrorism.
+The court hearing took place on March 23, 2023, and on June 28, 2023, the High Court ordered Tiger Brokers (NZ) Limited to pay NZ\$900,000 in relation to historical breaches of the AML/CFT Act.